m-wojnar/reinforced-lib/docs/source/custom_extensions.rst

 There are three main benefits of using extensions:

 #.
-Automatic initialization of agents - an extensions can provide default arguments that can be used to
+Automatic initialization of agents - an extension can provide default arguments that can be used to
    initialize an agent.
 For example, if we would like to create the ``wifi.ParticleFilter`` :ref:`agent <Particle Filter (Wi-Fi)>` without using any extension, we would probably do it in the following way: